AleksisVorobjovs/kursa_darbs/README.md

-This is a snake game made by @TokyoEdTech and new features added by me To use it you will need MySQL database, all the files in tis repository, python3, and make your own config.ini file
+This is a snake game made by @TokyoEdTech and new features added by me To use it you will need MySQL database, all the files in tis repository, python3, and make your own config.ini file To see if everything is set up correctly run config_test.py

 config.ini example
 [Color]